Deepanshu41008/InductionTask/README.md

 Fine-Tuning DialoGPT for Persona Based Chatbot
-Chosen LLM
+Chosen LLM:
 I choose DialoGPT-medium for this project.
 DialoGPT is a variant of  GPT-2 which has been fine tuned for dialogue generation tasks and thus is very good at producing coherent and contextually relevant responses in conversational settings.

-Chosen Fine Tuning Method
+Chosen Fine Tuning Method:
 I fine  tuned the model using the Hugging Face transformers library, which is a library that provides state of the  art tools for training and deploying language models such as DialoGPT.
 The steps involved include loading  and the preparing Trainer the class.

 Justifications